Counting kicks is easy to do. It’s important too! It’s a great way to bond with your baby.

 Most importantly, it could save your baby’s life.

 There is no magic number of movements a mother should feel.
-The most important thing is to monitor YOUR baby’s movements every day so you will know what is normal for YOUR baby.
+Monitor YOUR baby’s movements every day so you will know what is normal for YOUR baby.

 If you only remember two things, they are:

 #1 – Babies do not run out of room to move.
-They will run out of room for somersaults but they should be moving all the way up to and during labor.
+They will run out of room for somersaults but should move all the way up to and during labour.